-(2) The SNWA 2008 CREBs are not general obligation and are the only SNWA debt with a pledge against the sales tax revenues.
+(2) The SNWA 2008 CREBs are not general obligations and are the only SNWA debt with a pledge against the sales tax revenues.
+The SNWA 2008 CREBs were paid in full during fiscal year 2023.

 (3) Principal portion of debt service payments for the following fiscal year, excluding commercial paper.